Statistical Models for Repeated Categorical Ratings: The R Package rater: Models

-\citet{paun2018} introduce a `Hierarchical Dawid--Skene' model that extends the original one by replacing the Dirichlet prior on $\theta_{j,k}$ (and the associated hyper-parameter $\beta$) with a hierarchical specification that allows for partial pooling.
-It requires two $K \times K$ matrices of parameters, $\mu$ and $\sigma$, with
+Paun et al.\ (2018) introduce a `Hierarchical Dawid--Skene' model that extends the original one by replacing the Dirichlet prior on \(\theta_{j,k}\) (and the associated hyper-parameter \(\beta\)) with a hierarchical specification that allows for partial pooling, which allows the sharing of information about raters' performance across rater-specific parameters.
+It requires two \(K \times K\) matrices of parameters, \(\mu\) and \(\sigma\), with

 We then have that: